 Data gathered by the American Dental Association (ADA) from 2015 found that 21 percent of surveyed adults said their oral health was fair, and 9 percent reported poor oral health.
 Many reported that they were worried about their smiles, attempted to hide smiling, and feared their smile impacted them during job interviews.

 The ADA also found that 77 percent of adults said they had a plan to visit the dentist in the next year, and 95 percent agreed that regular dental visits kept them healthier overall.
 However, only 37 percent of adults visited the dentist within a year of completing the survey, suggesting there are significant barriers, including money, fear, and time that get in the way of oral health.

 Fortunately, improving technology and medical support have allowed some preventative dental treatments to become more affordable and accessible.
-Teledentistry and at-home, over-the-counter services like clear plastic aligners make oral health more accessible to many people.
+Teledentistry and at-home, over-the-counter services like clear teeth aligners make oral health more accessible to many people.
 While they do not replace regular in-person dental care, they can support better oral health and help you get treatment you need.